bquarant/wip/_posts/2013-12-3-brownie-points-genetics-and-pharmacology.md

 <br>

-### CVS and amniocentesis
+### Chorionic villus sampling and amniocentesis
 - Amniocentesis: Effective, safe \(loss at 1%\).
 Performed at 16-18 weeks.
 7d - 4wk turn around time.
 Pseudomosaicism and maternal cell contamination are limitations.
-- CVS: available earlier than amniocentesis but slightly more risky.
+- Chorionic villus sampling (CVS): available earlier than amniocentesis but slightly more risky.
 Look for fetal contribution to the placenta, analyze those cells.
 Transvaginal or transabdominal approach with no significant change in risk.

 <br>